-Option Description Select Optional Kernel Components Select this option if your current system is running a customized kernel that has been built with optional kernel components or if you want to customize the new kernel.
+customized kernel that has been built with optional kernel components or if you want to customize the new kernel.
+If you select this option, you will have the opportunity to Select this option if your current system is running a customized kernel that has been built with optional kernel components or if you want to customize the new kernel.
 If you select this option, you will have the opportunity to select which optional kernel components you want to build into the kernel (if any).
 If you do not select this option, the new kernel will be built with only the mandatory kernel components required to run the installed software.
-Archive Obsolete Files Choose this option to archive obsolete files before they are removed automatically by the Update Installation.
-Obsolete files are files that were shipped in Version 4.0F or Version 5.0 but are no longer required by Version 5.0A.
+Choose this option to archive obsolete files before they are removed automatically by the Update Installation.
+Obsolete files are files that were shipped in Version 4.0G or Version 5.0A but are no longer required by Version 5.1.
 If you select this option, later in the analysis phase of the Update Installation the list of obsolete files is presented, and you can select one or more files to archive and the file name you want to use for the archive.
 You can delete the archive at a later date.
-If you do not select this option, you will not have the opportunity to archive obsolete files before they are removed from the system.
+If you do not select this option, you will not have the opportunity to archive obsolete files before they are